coreos/coreos-rackspace-rescue-scripts/README.md

-To get going, you need fabric and libcloud installed:
+To get going, you need fabric and libcloud installed, and to setup your config.py:

+* Install depedencies:

         pip -r requirements.txt

+* Setup config.py

+        cp dist/config.py .

+* Then edit config.py to add your Rackspace API keys and default root password

 To provision on Rackspace: